Pavel Durov: 2024 arrest and indictment

-Durov was arrested on 24 August 2024 at Le Bourget Airport by officers from France's anti-fraud office, which is attached to the French customs authority.
+Durov was arrested on 24 August 2024 at Paris–Le Bourget Airport by officers from France's anti-fraud office, which is attached to the French customs authority.
 He was arrested upon exiting his private jet after landing in France from Azerbaijan.
 Durov's arrest was based on an arrest warrant issued by the French judicial police as part of a preliminary investigation in relation to 12 suspected violations regarding crime on the Telegram platform.
 On 28 August, Durov was presented before a prosecutor in court, who formalized 6 charges related to refusal to communicate upon request from authorized authorities, complicity in criminal activity and provision of cryptology services.
-On the same day Durov was released from the custody and placed under the judicial supervision, on the conditions that he post 6 million euro bail, be banned from leaving France, and report to the police station twice a week.
+On the same day Durov was released from custody and placed under the judicial supervision, on the conditions that he post 6 million euro bail, be banned from leaving France, and report to the police station twice a week.

 One of the charges against Durov carries a maximum penalty of 10 years imprisonment and a fine of €500,000.
 Following the issuance of formal charges, Durov was released on bail and was barred from leaving the territory of France until the case was resolved.
 It is said that Durov had previously avoided traveling to Europe due to potential legal risks.
 According to Le Canard enchaîné, Durov claimed during his arrest that he had traveled to Paris to dine with French President Emmanuel Macron, which Macron's office denied.